LapinRobin/oware-online/manual.md

 ##  Compiling and running the project

 Open the terminal and navigate to the directory where the Makefile is located.
 Type the command `make`  to compile the files.
+Type `make clean` to clean the project.

 To start the server in the same path, execute `./Serveur/server_app`.
 To start the client, execute `./Client/client_app [IP] [username]`.
 It is forbidden to use a username that is already used by a connected user.